-The New "Gold Standard" for Initial Treatment
+The "Gold Standard" for Initial Treatment

-Although chemotherapy has a long history of being ineffective as a treatment for glioblastoma, a recent large randomized European clinical trial has shown clear benefits of adding the new chemotherapy agent, temozolomide (trade name Temodar in the USA.
+Although chemotherapy has a long history of being ineffective as a treatment for glioblastoma, a large randomized European clinical trial (sometimes referred to as the "Stupp" protocol) has shown clear benefits of adding the new chemotherapy agent, temozolomide (trade name Temodar in the USA.
 Temodal elsewhere in the world) to the standard radiation treatment (1).
-One group of patients received radiation alone; the other group received radiation plus temodar, first at low dosages during the six weeks of radiation, followed by the standard schedule of higher-dose temodar for days 1-5 out of every 28-day cycle..
-Median survival was 15 months, compared to a median survival of 12 months for patients receiving radiation only, a difference that was statistically significant.
-More impressive was the difference in two-year survival rate, which was 27% for the patients receiving temodar but only 10% for those receiving only radiation.
-Longer-term follow-up has indicated that the benefit of temozolomide (TMZ) persists at least up to five years: The difference in survival rates between the two treatment conditions was 16.4% vs. 4.4% after three years, 12.1% vs. 3.0% after four years, and 9.8% vs.1.9% after five years (2).
-As a result of these new findings, the protocol of TMZ presented during radiation is now recognized as the "gold"

-standard" of treatment and is one of the few treatments for glioblastoma that is FDA approved.
+One group of patients received radiation alone; the other group received radiation plus temodar, first at low daily dosages during the six weeks of radiation, followed by the standard schedule of higher-dose temodar for days 1-5 out of every 28-day cycle.
+Median survival was 14.6 months, compared to a median survival of 12 months for patients receiving radiation only, a difference that was statistically significant.
+More impressive was the difference in two-year survival rate, which was 27% for the patients receiving temodar but 10% for those receiving only radiation.
+Longerterm follow-up has indicated that the benefit of temozolomide (TMZ) persists at least up to five years: The difference in survival rates between the two treatment conditions was 16.4% vs. 4.4% after three years, 12.1% vs. 3.0% after four years, and 9.8% vs.1.9% after five years (2).
+As a result of these new findings, the protocol of TMZ presented during radiation is now recognized as the "gold standard" of treatment and is one of the few treatments for glioblastoma that is FDA approved.
+Note, however, that all of these numbers are somewhat inflated because patients over the age of 70 were excluded from the trial.

-But a two-year survival rate of less than 30% obviously cannot be considered an effective treatment, as the great majority of patients receiving the treatment obtain at best a minor benefit, accompanied with significant side effects (although temodar is much better tolerated than previous chemotherapy treatments, especially with respect to the cumulative toxicity to the bone marrow).
+A two-year survival rate of less than 30% obviously cannot be considered an effective treatment, as the great majority of patients receiving the treatment obtain at best a minor benefit, accompanied with significant side effects (although temodar is much better tolerated than previous chemotherapy treatments, especially with respect to the cumulative toxicity to the bone marrow).
 This raises the issues of how to determine who will benefit from the treatment, and, most importantly, how to improve the treatment outcomes.

 One approach to determining whether an individual patient will benefit from chemotherapy is simply to try 1-2 rounds to see if there is any tumor regression.
 The debilitating effects of chemotherapy typically occur in later rounds, at which point there is a cumulative decline in blood counts.
 The extreme nausea and vomiting associated with chemotherapy in the mind of the lay public is now almost completely preventable by the new anti-nausea agents, Zofran and Kytril.
-Marijuana also can be very effective in controlling such effects, and recent research has suggested that is has anti-cancer properties in its own right.
+Marijuana also can be very effective in controlling such effects, and recent research has suggested that it has anti-cancer properties in its own right.
 Thus, for those patients who are relatively robust after surgery and radiation, some amount of chemotherapy experimentation should be possible without major difficulties.